ViaScientific/vfdocs/docs/ViaFoundry/pipeline_example.md

 ![image](../images/rnaseq_report.png)

-Below is a screenshot showcasing the interactive analysis of differential expression analysis using the Shiny app called DEbrowser.
+Below is a screenshot showcasing the interactive analysis of differential expression analysis using the Shiny app DEbrowser.

 ![image](../images/rnaseq_debrowser.png)